-There is a battle for dominance-make an encounter roll:
+There is a battle for dominance; make an encounter roll: Win: Opponent is killed.

-- Win: Opponent is killed. - Tie: Opponent relocates to a new lair 1 finger away, leaving 1 O behind (if it has any). - Loss: This alpha relocates to a new lair 1 finger away.
+Tie: Opponent relocates to a new lair 1 finger away, leaving $1\bigcirc$ behind (if it has any).

-new I new location up to 1 finger away.
-Roll Flavor 1 Dragon: Dragons start with 2 O .
+Loss: This alpha relocates to a new lair 1 finger away.

+Flavor Roll 1 Dragon: Dragons start with 2 .
 Dragons have a random alignment and will be friendly with adventuring groups of that alignment.
-Dragons never expend O to survive, preferring to sleep for a turn instead.
-2 Ettin: Ettin starts with 2●.
-3 Fire Giant: When a giant wins an encounter against breeder or delver groups, it demands 20 instead of 10.
-4 Minotaur: If a minotaur has 10 at the end of its turn, it may spend it to turn its lair into a maze.
+Dragons never expend \bigcirc to survive, preferring to sleep for a turn instead.
+2 Ettin: Ettin starts with 2.
+3 Fire Giant: When a giant wins an encounter against breeder or delver groups, it demands $2\bigcirc$ instead of $1\bigcirc$.
+4 Minotaur: If a minotaur has $1\bigcirc$ at the end of its turn, it may spend it to turn its lair into a maze.
 The minotaur rolls +1 in conflicts on a maze.
 5 Ogre: Ogres prefer lairs in natural caves.
-6 Ogre Magi: Ogre magi start with 10.
+6 Ogre Magi: Ogre magi start with 1().
 7 Owlbear: No special rules.
 8 Purple Worm: Instead of placing the purple worm in a room, create a new natural cavern for it where the die lands and dig a new tunnel connecting this room to the dungeon.
 The purple worm may dig natural tunnels to reach prey and loot if necessary.
-Purple worms start with 1 \circ .
-9 Rakshasa: Rakshasa gain +1 to their die roll for each O they have in their possession during conflicts.
-10 Sphinx: Sphinx start with 1O.
-Their alignment is random.
-11 Xorn: When a xorn forages, it may choose to dig a new tunnel in a straight line to any prey in range.
-Xorn prefer to loot, and only forage if no free loot is available.
-12 Make up your own.
-Write it down for future use.
+Purple worms start with $1\bigcirc$.

+- 9 Rakshasa: Rakshasa gain +1 to their die roll if they have more than one \bigcirc in their possession during conflicts. - 10 Sphinx: Sphinx start with 1^O. Their alignment is random. - 11 Xorn: When a xorn forages, it may choose to dig a new tunnel in a straight line to any prey in range.
+Xorn prefer to loot, and only forage if no free loot is available. - 12 Make up your own: Write it down for future use.

-4. Wandering Monsters
+Wandering Monsters